TiannanSha/ada-data-story/index.md

 ##### Terrible Performance of NN
 It turned out that although being some of the most flashy classification algorithms, neural networks (NNs) perform really poorly on our very imbalanced dataset.
-We believe this might be because the data examples for no war are too many and they provide the NNs with very strong signal, where as the data examples for wars provide very weak signal.
+We believe this might be because the data examples for no war (y=0) are too many and they provide the NNs with very strong signal, whereas the very few data examples for wars (y=1) provide very weak signal.
 So the NNs are overfitted to the "no war" examples and have not learned much from the "war" examples.
 ![Image](/images/NN90-roc.png)
 ![Image](/images/NN285-roc.png)

 #### 2.4 SVM
 We also applied Support Vector Machine, a classic classification algorithm.
-We applied the normalization first and then feed the normalized data to the SVM model.
+We applied the normalization first and then fed the normalized data to the SVM model.
 The performance of SVM is shown in section 2.5.

 #### 2.5 Compare all models
-Now we compare all models.
-The number 285/90 denotes the number of explanotory variables.
+Now we compare all the models.
+The number 90/285 denotes the number of explanotory variables in the input.
 SMOTE denotes combining SMOTE sampling with random forest.
-We can see that neural networks have the worst performance where as random forest with or without SMOTE have the best performance.
+We can see that neural networks have the worst performance whereas random forest with or without SMOTE have the best performance.
 SVMs have good results but not as good as random forests with or without SMOTE.
 For all methods except neural networks, including all the variables help improving the performance by quite a bit.
 ![Image](/images/all_models_rocs.png)